pnp/powershell/documentation/Register-PnPAzureADApp.md

 ```

 ### -Store
-Local Certificate Store to add the certificate to
+Local Certificate Store to add the certificate to.
+Only works on Microsoft Windows.

 ```yaml
 Type: StoreLocation